 Connecting Carers offered free, confidential and impartial counselling to unpaid carers in Highland.

 Many people undertaking a caring role can benefit from counselling.
-This is especially true if you feel the impacts of caring are affecting your mental or physical health.
+This is especially true if you feel the impacts of caring are affecting your mental, emotional or physical health.

 For many caregivers, a huge amount of their time is spent on others.
 This allows them little time to focus on themselves.
 Counselling sessions can help with this.